rengokantai/psawscsaasso/README.md

 - Managed by you
 - A generic Amazon linux AMI that's configured to perform NAT
 - Manual port forwarding
+- Use a bastion server
+- View Cloudwatch alarms

 NAT Gateways
 - Hoghly available.
 NAT gateways in each availability zone are implemented with redundancy